Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 Montmartre Cemetery

-Less-well known than the Pere Lachaise Cemetery, Montmartre Cemetery is nonetheless just as interesting and (almost) as beautiful.
+Less well-known than the Pere Lachaise Cemetery, Montmartre Cemetery is nonetheless just as interesting and (almost) as beautiful.

 Take a stroll here when exploring Paris off the beaten path and you’ll likely come across the final resting place of many of the artists who once called Montmartre home, including Alexandre Dumas and Dalida.